GeminiDRSoftware/DRAGONS/astrodata/doc/descriptors/docscripts/source/descriptor_user_guide.rst

 When creating descriptor functions, the guidelines below should be followed:

-  - The descriptors determine the correct keyword value for data at any point during processing
+  1. Return value

-  - The descriptors will not write keywords to the headers of the data; the descriptors only obtain information
+     - The descriptors will return the correct value, regardless of the data processing status of the AstroData object.
-  - The descriptor functions themselves do not log any messages
-  - The descriptor values are not cached, since it is no effort to use the descriptors to obtain the correct value as and when it is required
+     - The descriptors will not write keywords to the headers of the AstroData object or cache any information, since it is no effort to use the descriptors to obtain the correct value as and when it is required.
-  - The descriptor values can be written to the history, for information only
+     - The descriptor values can be written to the history, for information only.

+  2. Return value Python type

+     - The descriptors will always return a ``DV`` object to the user.
+     - The ``DV`` object is instantiated in the ``CI`` for descriptors that obtain their values directly from the headers of the AstroData object.
+       For descriptors that obtain their values from the descriptor functions (i.e., those functions located in the :ref:`descriptor files
+       <Descriptor_Files>`), the descriptor functions should be coded to return
+       a ``DV`` object.
+The ``DV`` object contains information related to the descriptor, including the descriptor value, the default Python type for that descriptor and the units of the descriptor.

+  3. Keyword access

-  - The ``phu_get_key_value`` and ``get_key_value`` AstroData member functions
+     - The ``phu_get_key_value`` and ``get_key_value`` AstroData member
-    are used in the descriptor functions to access keywords in the headers of the AstroData objects
+       functions should be used in the descriptor functions to access keywords in the header of an AstroData object.

+  4. Logging

+     - Descriptors will not log any messages.

+  5. Raising exceptions

+     - If a descriptor value can not be determined for whatever reason, the descriptor function should raise an exception.
+     - The descriptor functions should never be coded to return None.
+Instead, a descriptor function should throw an exception with a message explaining why a value could not be returned (e.g., if the concept does not directly apply to the data).
+An exception thrown from a descriptor function will be caught by the ``CI``.

+  6. Exception rule

+     - Descriptors should throw exceptions on fatal errors.
+     - Exceptions thrown on fatal errors (e.g., if a descriptor function is not found in a loaded calculator) should never be caught by the ``CI``.
+The high level code, such as script or primitive, should catch any relevant exceptions.

+  7. Descriptor names

+     - Descriptor names will be:

+       - all lower case
+       - terms separated with "_"
+       - not instrument specific
+       - not mode specific, mostly

+     - A descriptor should describe a particular concept and apply for all instrument modes.

+  8. Standard arguments

+     - Descriptors accept arguments, some with general purposes are standardized.
+     - It is especially important for descriptor arguments to follow the Standard Parameter Names as they are front-facing to the user and should therefore be consistent.

 For example, for raw GMOS data, the ``gain`` descriptor uses the raw keywords in the header and a look up table to determine the gain value.
 During the first